 Wings: A forgotten sitcom gem of the 1990s

-This is the first of a three-part look back at the powerhouse that was the sitcom Wings.
+This is the first of a three-part look back at the powerhouse sitcom Wings.

 There is one show, however, rarely mentioned among these behemoths.
 A show that was funny, witty, and endearing, star-making and delightful.
 This was a show that took the office workplace comedy to new heights.
 Quite literally.
 Wings was underrated in its time and remains so to this day.